 The city of Bangkok is a whirlwind of adventure.
 The minute you step off the plane, the subtropical southeast Asian heat will encompass you and the sounds and smells will leave you confused as to which direction to head in.
 While Bangkok is often used as a gateway to other countries in Southeast Asia, the city has plenty of attractions to keep you occupied for a few days.
-Here are our highlights of Bangkok.
+Here are our top attractions in Bangkok.

 The Grand Palace

-The Grand Palace is one of the most opulent and fascinating places you will see in Thailand.
+Another one of the top attractions in Bangkok is the Grand Palace.
+It’s is one of the most opulent and fascinating places you will see in Thailand.
 Built in 1782, it was home to the Thai King and Royal court for over 150 years, right up until 1925.
 The palace complex encompasses over 200,000 square metres with various buildings, gardens, temples, courtyards and halls.
 While it is currently operating as a museum and attraction for the public, it does remain a place of work for several of the royal offices.

 Everywhere you turn in the complex, the beauty and intricate detailing will amaze you.
 Take your time to look at the multi-coloured tiles that cover most of the surfaces and glisten in the sun.
 While the Grand Palace is almost always busy, chaotic and a little overwhelming, it’s definitely worth visiting.
 Do remember to dress conservatively – you will not be allowed in if you have shoulders or leg showing.